Bioconductor/bioconductor.org/content/help/course-materials/2013/SeattleFeb2013.md

     pkgInstall("IntermediateSequenceAnalysis2013")

 There may be a message saying that the package was not found, but that can be ignored.
-Feel free to explore the package vignette, from the panel to the right of the console.
+Feel free to explore the package vignette, by typing

+    help(package="IntermediateSequenceAnalysis2013")

+and then clicking "Overview of user guides and package vignettes" in the lower right hand panel.
+Then click on "IntermediateSequenceAnalysis2013::IntermediateSequenceAnalysis2013".
+You may need to disable pop-up blockers in your browser.

 This package will be available for non-AMI users in due course.

 [Preliminary Content](IntermediateSequenceAnalysis2013-content.pdf)